Judy Shelton: Failed nomination to Federal Reserve

 On November 17, 2020, the motion to invoke cloture on the Shelton nomination failed on a 47–50 vote.
 All Democratic senators (including Vice President-elect Kamala Harris, who had to return to Washington for the vote), along with the Republican senators Romney and Collins, voted against her nomination; Lamar Alexander said that he opposed the nomination, but was not present for the vote.
 Senators Rick Scott and Chuck Grassley—crucial Republican votes needed to confirm Shelton's nomination—were absent due to quarantine measures enforced after being exposed to COVID-19.

 On January 3, 2021, her nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 When Democrats took control of the Senate in January 2021, Shelton's chances of nomination were effectively ended, and on February 4, 2021, President Joe Biden withdrew her nomination to the Fed.

 Personal life

 Shelton is married to Gilbert Shelton.
 The Sheltons had eleven French Charolais cattle, six dogs and peacocks as of 2009.
 Her husband is a former entrepreneurial banker in Utah, Colorado, and Hawaii who sold his businesses in the early-1980s.
 They have lived at Moss Neck Manor, a historic antebellum plantation house in Rappahannock Academy, Virginia, since 2005.
-The property borders Fort A.P.
-Hill.
+The property borders Fort Walker.